A historic seaside town famous for its seafood but with much more to discover.

 Rich in wildlife, Selsey is a popular destination for twitchers.
 Pagham harbour is a lovely walk with the chance to spot some rare wading birds.
 If you’re lucky, you might even spot a seal!
 Selsey takes is name from the Saxon ‘Seals-way’ which translates to ‘Isle of Sea Claves’ (sea claves are of course better known as seals).

 After a walk it’s time for some food and drink.
 Selsey has some traditional local pubs that offer local beers and a friendly welcome.
 With a busy fishing heritage, Selsey once had multiple pubs!
-Today there a fewer but they are still well attended.
+Today there are fewer but they are still well attended.
 The Seal is a notable favourite but there are also some new businesses on the scene too, such as The Crab Pot which has received some glowing reviews.